Gruaja Shqiptare

 Gruaja Shqiptare was a women's organization in Albania, active between 1928 and 1939.
 It was a state supported women's rights organization with the task of promoting government policy in women's rights.

 History

 Prior to the national organization Gruaja Shqiptare, a number of local women's rights organization had existed with the same name.
-The Albanian women's rights movement had started among a couple of urban women intellectuals under the leadership of Sevasti Qiriazi and Parashqevi Qiriazi, but it had been interrupted by WWI.
-When Albania won its independence after the war, the women's movement were resumed.
-Marie Çoba of Shkodër founded a local women's organization called Gruaja Shqiptare in 1920, and several independent local organizations with the same name were founded in Korçë, Vlorë and Tiranë.
+The Albanian women's rights movement had started among a couple of urban women intellectuals under the leadership of Sevasti Qiriazi and Parashqevi Qiriazi, but it had been interrupted by World War I. When Albania won its independence after the war, the women's movement were resumed.
+Marie Çoba of Shkodër founded a local women's organization called Gruaja Shqiptare in 1920, and several independent local organizations with the same name were founded in Korçë, Vlorë and Tirana.
 While these organizations had the same name, they were separate from each other and functioned independently.

 When King Zog I of Albania took control on Albania, all political organization was dissolved, including the local Gruaja Shqiptare women's organizations.